|

 be interested access to all of the answers about DPI, PPI, File Size and

-Format so they can understand what I need to meet their needs.
+Format so they can understand what is needed to meet their needs.

-So as not to be condescending, nor explain something in infinitum that is
+So as not to be condescending, nor explain something in infinitum that which is

 already well understood by the reader I have written each explanation with a